-While it is true that Will Poulter, at 24, is probably too old to reprise his role as teenage Eustace Scrubb, the actors who played the Pevensie children are at the perfect age for The Last Battle, if it were to be made within the next few years.
-However, even if they were to agree to bring in the old cast, it seems unlikely that writers will go with the last book next; it’s possibly the most controversial one of the bunch, and not really viewer-friendly as a second movie.
+While it is true that Will Poulter, at 25, was probably too old to reprise his role as teenage Eustace Scrubb, the actors who played the Pevensie children were at the perfect age for The Last Battle, if it were made within the next few years.
+However, even if they were to bring in the old cast, it seemed unlikely that writers would go with the last book next; it’s possibly the most controversial one of the bunch, and not really viewer-friendly as a second movie.

-Which makes what they’re trying to do incredibly confusing.
-Are they going to start from The Silver Chair and then come up with spin-offs before finally reaching The Last Battle?
+Which made what they were trying to do incredibly confusing.
+Were they going to start from The Silver Chair and then come up with spin-offs before finally reaching The Last Battle?

 As fascinating as Narnia is, the best moment in its timeline for further adaptation is definitely the Golden Age of the Pevensies.
 Included in this period of time is The Horse and His Boy: another rather controversial book for its unfavorable representation of people of color, but which could be excellent if tackled by the right writers, and actually provide a much-needed chance for Middle-Eastern representation in fantasy.
 And it could include the now adult Pevensie actors.

 All of this worry might be water under the bridge thanks to Netflix’s acquisition of the franchise.
 This won’t be their first time taking books and adapting them for screen (See: Their complete adaptation of Lemony Snicket’s A Series of Unfortunate Events or Anne with an E).
 There’s certainly a lot of potential to this new show… but it’s bittersweet, when you think of what could have been.

 Netflix will have to do a particularly spectacular job to make us forget all these years of disillusionment!